convo-lang/make-nextjs-supabase/context/coding-rules.md

 }
 ```

+## Main Layout
+The `MainLayout` component is used by the top level `App` component to render the main layout of the
+app.
+By default the MainLayout should render pages in a centered column with a navigation bar.

+### Main Layout Display modes
+Pages can use the `useFullPage` and `useNoMargins` hooks to alter the way the page is displayed.
+Implement display modes using css or class names, DO NOT change the render order or do anything
+that would cause the page to be unmounted.

+### Main Layout Fullscreen Mode
+Pages can request to enter into fullscreen.
+Use the `useIsInFullPageMode` hook imported from
+`@/lib/hooks` to check if the page should be displayed in fullscreen mode.
+If useIsInFullPageMode
+returns true hide the main navigation and any other UI other than the page content.

+### Main Layout No Margins Mode
+Pages can request to remove all page margins so that they can display content edge to edge.
+Use
+the `useIsNoMarginMode` hook imported from `@/lib/hooks` to check if the page should be displayed
+in no margins mode.

 ## Packages
 This is the package.json file for the project.
 You can only use libraries based on the dependencies